DataDog/serilog-sinks-datadog-logs/README.md

     .WriteTo.DatadogLogs("<API_KEY>")
     .CreateLogger();
 ```
+## Configuration

-By default the logs are forwarded to Datadog via **HTTPS** on port 443 to the US site.
+By default the logs are forwarded to Datadog via **HTTPS** on port 443 to the US site: `https://http-intake.logs.datadoghq.com)`.
-You can change the site to EU by using the `url` property and set it to `https://http-intake.logs.datadoghq.eu`.
+You can change the site to EU by using the `Url` property on the `DatadogConfiguration` object and set it to `https://http-intake.logs.datadoghq.eu`.
+This can be done by passing in the url in the constructor, or by setting the property directly.

 You can override the default behavior and use **TCP** forwarding by manually specifing the following properties (url, port, useSSL, useTCP).

-You can also add the following properties (source, service, host, tags) to the Serilog sink.
+You can also add the following properties to the Serilog sink:

-* Example with a TCP forwarder which add the source, service, host and a list of tags to the logs:
+ - source
+ - service
+ - host
+ - tags

+Here is an example where the logger is configured to use TCP and includes the optional properties mentioned above:

 ```csharp
 var config = new DatadogConfiguration(url: "intake.logs.datadoghq.com", port: 10516, useSSL: true, useTCP: true);